huangwb8/easySCI/README.md

 ("neoplasms"[MeSH]) OR ("neoplasm"[Title/Abstract]) OR ("neoplasms"[Title/Abstract]) OR ("cancer"[Title/Abstract]) OR ("cancers"[Title/Abstract]) OR ("carcinoma"[Title/Abstract]) OR ("carcinomas"[Title/Abstract])
 ```

-Then search in Pubmed with the logical form like `(Searching terms) and (target journals)`.
+Then search in PubMed with the logical form like `(Searching terms) and (target journals)`.
 Create a RSS link and save it.
 Very simple, isn't it?

 ## Contributing

-To be continued!
+Welcome to be a contributor of this project!

 ## License